Shumakriss/build_butler/README.md

 * Generic Human-robot interaction (HRI) library - Make modules portable and configurable
 * Allow build-butler configuration through HRI - (Sign up with TTS, STT, face detection, etc.)
 * Integrate with a drone, perhaps pairing the carry capacity of the iRobot Create with the mobility of a mini drone (like the Parrot Mambo)
-* Touch and go drone charger similar to the Create charging dock - apparently Parrot is also working on this!
+* Touch and go drone charger similar to the Create charging dock - apparently Parrot is also working on this but for industrial use